ac-dcz/ipotane/README.md

 ## AWS Benchmarks

-The following steps will explain that how to run benchmarks on Alibaba cloud across multiple data centers (WAN).
+The following steps will explain that how to run benchmarks on AWS cloud across multiple data centers (WAN).

 **1. Set up your AWS credentials**